Millennials spend six hours on social media every week – and Generation X spend seven!

 They want to get the real story from real people in real time.

-Internal communications’ function is to help leaders in your Department or Agency inform and engage employees, in a way which motivates staff to maximise their performance and deliver the business strategy most effectively.
+Internal communications’ function is to help leaders in your Department or Agency inform and engage employees, in a way which motivates staff to maximize their performance and deliver the business strategy most effectively.
 It is not about “sending out stuff.”

 – Russell Grossman, Head of Profession for Internal Communications, Government Communication Service